RyanJKS/data-analytics-power-bi-report/README.md

 ### Introduction to Date Table and Time Intelligence

 In our dataset, the absence of a dedicated Date table limits our ability to leverage Power BI's time intelligence capabilities fully.
 A continuous Date table, spanning the entire timeframe of our data, is crucial for enabling these functions.
 The Date table is fundamental for time-based analysis, allowing us to perform operations like year-over-year comparisons, calculating running totals, and more.
-The importance of having a Date table formatted as a `date` data type lies in its necessity for time intelligence calculations, which require a continuous date range to function correctly.

 #### Creating a Continuous Date Table
 To address this, we've implemented a continuous Date table using DAX, covering from the earliest `Order Date` to the latest `Shipping Date`.
 This enables a broad range of time intelligence functions in Power BI.